 This old-fashioned Southern fried chicken recipe is an excellent choice.
 The chicken is fried to perfection and served with a simple creamy milk gravy.
+The gravy is a typical accompaniment, and it's very easy to make with some of the pan drippings, flour, and milk.

 One reader suggested replacing half of the water for the gravy with chicken stock.